 Winter Activity Series – Winter Hiking

-Pure winter magic.
+It’s pure winter magic.

-That’s I would describe a recent evening trek through the river valley with my group of nature enthusiasts.
+That’s why I would describe a recent evening trek through the river valley with my group of nature enthusiasts.

-Pure winter magic.
+It’s pure winter magic.

 For those interested in joining the Edmonton Outdoor Club on one of our adventures, signing up is easy and accessible.
 We strive to offer a variety of events, with some things geared for beginners, some more challenging, and lots of ‘somewhere in the middle’ stuff.
 And we attempt to keep events as low-cost as possible.